garnetred/better-youtube-search/README.md

 [This article](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked) offers detailed instructions on loading an unpacked chrome extension.
 You can navigate to the chrome extensions page via the puzzle piece icon in the toolbar.
 Enable "developer mode" on the top-right.
 From there, you can click "load unpacked extension" and choose the folder via the popup.
 You should then see the chart icon appear in the toolbar.
 When you click on it, you can see "Hide LinkedIn Applicants."

-If you navigate to `youtube.com` and initiate a search, you'll no longer  see the "people also watched" or shorts for each search.
+If you navigate to `youtube.com` and initiate a search, you'll no longer  see the sections listed above for each search.

 ## Screenshots